 The Library as an institution has great historical significance.
-While not the first public library in Massachusetts, it was the first to be organized under May 1851 state legislation allowing communities to tax themselves for such purposes.
+While not the first public library in Massachusetts, it was the first to be organized under May, 1851 state legislation allowing communities to tax themselves for such purposes.
 In a vote at the March 30, 1857 Town Meeting, the citizens of Brookline established a free library.
 Among the prominent patrons and advocates of this institution at the time were William I. Bowditch, an abolitionist and Underground Railroad conductor; Frederick Hedge, a Unitarian minister; Edward Atkinson, businessman, abolitionist and inventor of the Aladdin oven; James S. Whitney, president of Metro Steamship Company; and Amos A. Lawrence, abolitionist and industrialist.
 In honor of benefactor John L. Gardner, the Art and Music Room was named Gardner Hall.

-One of its most momentous legacies is the establishment of a separate reading room exclusively for children in April 1890.
+One of its most momentous legacies is the establishment of a separate reading room exclusively for children in April, 1890.
 The Brookline model was influential in sparking the expansion of library services to children across the country.
 In 1899, a reference room for children was established with its own librarian.
 Until 1969, the public school libraries were under the auspices of the Public Library.
-With the 2003 renovation, a child-sized door was added at the entrance to the new childrenís room, the space doubled in size, and a large multi-purpose room created for story hours and other activities.
+With the 2003 renovation, a child-sized door was added at the entrance to the new children’s room, the space doubled in size, and a large multi-purpose room was created for story hours and other activities.

-Over its 148 years, the Brookline Public Library has encouraged, molded, inspired, and nurtured many important icons of local, regional, and national culture.
+Over its 148 years, the Public Library of Brookline has encouraged, molded, inspired, and nurtured many important icons of local, regional, and national culture.
 These people have not only played a role in the community, but have also contributed to our nation’s history.
-They include landscape architects Charles Sprague Sargent and Frederick Law Olmsted, Senior and Junior; art world patron Isabella Stewart Gardner and sculptor Theo Ruggles Kitson; abolitionists William I. Bowditch and Edward Atkinson; film-makers William A. Wellman and the Maysles brothers; musicians Arthur Fielder and Roland Hayes; social activists Minna Hall and Harriet Lawrence Hemenway (founders of the Massachusetts Audubon Society); politicians John F., Robert F., and Edward M. Kennedy; scientist Percival Lowell; Nobel winners George Minot, William Murphy, and Norman F. Ramsey; personalities Mike Wallace and Conan O’Brian; writers Olive Prouty, Amy Lowell, Jane Holtz Kay, Ellen Goodman, and Arthur Golden; actress Jane Alexander, vaudevillian B.F.
+They include landscape architects Charles Sprague Sargent and Frederick Law Olmsted, Senior and Junior; art world patron Isabella Stewart Gardner and sculptor Theo Ruggles Kitson; abolitionists William I. Bowditch and Edward Atkinson; film-makers William A. Wellman and the Maysles brothers; musicians Arthur Fiedler and Roland Hayes; social activists Minna Hall and Harriet Lawrence Hemenway (founders of the Massachusetts Audubon Society); politicians John F., Robert F., and Edward M. Kennedy; scientist Percival Lowell; Nobel winners George Minot, William Murphy, and Norman F. Ramsey; personalities Mike Wallace and Conan O’Brian; writers Olive Prouty, Amy Lowell, Jane Holtz Kay, Ellen Goodman, and Arthur Golden; actress Jane Alexander, vaudevillian B.F.
 Keith; and sports executives Theo Epstein and Bob Kraft.